- What are the current rules on mobiles in schools?

 Institutions like the Waldorf School use blackboards, paper, and pencils instead of electronic whiteboards and mobiles.
 Schools like this emphasise physical learning environments, play, and imagination.
 They do provide pupils with access to technology through “maker spaces”, where kids learn to build machines.

 However, devices such as laptops, tablets, and phones are largely kept out of the classroom until kids reach their early teens.
-The school’s educators believe too much tech too young can stop children developing their concentration, imagination, and social skills.
+The school’s educators believe too much tech too young can stop children from developing their concentration, imagination, and social skills.

 Should phones be allowed in school? 👀